NetApp/trident/README.md

 must be created for NAS and SAN.

 ***IMPORTANT NOTE***
-  >Use of Kubernetes with the iSCSI protocol in ONTAP is not currently recommended.
+  >Use of Kubernetes 1.5 (or OpenShift 3.5) or earlier with the iSCSI protocol and ONTAP is not recommended.
    See [caveats](#caveats) for more information.

 | Attribute | Type | Required | Description |